Javedfaruquee/ckad-prep/README.md

 <code> Create a job with name=busybox-job, image=busybox,args : echo date; sleep 10 and it should run 10 times with 3 at a time </code>

-<code> Create a job with name=busybox-job, image=busybox,args : sleep 30, and make sure kubernets should terminate the job if it runs for more then 25 seconds. </code>
+<code> Create a job with name=busybox-job, image=busybox,args : sleep 30, and job should be terminated if it runs for more then 25 seconds. </code>

 <code> Create a cronjob with name=busybox-cron, image=busybox, command : sleep 30 which runs every 5 minute. </code>